machiavellai/Co-Aid-Model/README.md

 ---
 ## Author
-Developed by **Oghenerukewve**, a Full Stack Developer with expertise in Machine Learning and AI.
+Developed by **Oghene Victor**, a software Developer with expertise in Machine Learning and AI.

 ---
 ## Acknowledgments